weissrafael/empty-react-project/README.md

 Then you will need to install the dependencies by running the following command in the project directory:
 ## Login

-type any email that starts with an integer from 1 to 9, that will be your user id! example: 3jake@bunq.com
+type any email that starts with an integer from 1 to 9, that will be your user id! example: 3bram@bunq.com

 1 - ali
 2 - andre
 3 - bram
-4 -
+4 - hilco
+5 - jesper
+6 - jordy
+7 - mdemaa
+8 - nick
+9 - sonnya
+10 - wessel

 ### `yarn install`